kommitters/chaincerts-smart-contracts/vc_issuance_contract/README.md

 ```

 ### Verify
-Verifies if the verifiable credential has been revoked, it returns a struct indicating the status of the verifiable credential, denoted as either `"valid"` or `"revoked"`.
+Verifies if the verifiable credential has been revoked, returning a struct indicating its status as either "valid" or "revoked".
 If the status is `"revoked"`, it additionally provides the date on which the verifiable credential was revoked.

 ```rust
 fn verify(e: Env, vc_id: String) -> Map<String, String>;